 unless it was malicious or lacked reasonable and probable cause.

+[Section 23 amended by No. 73 of 2006 s.
+106.]

-Division 6 — Reference to the Court, review and appeals
+Division 6 — Reference to the Commission, review and appeals

+[Heading amended by No. 73 of 2006 s.
+20.]

-24. Director may refer matters to the Court
+24. Director may refer matters to the Commission

-The Director may, if he or she considers it appropriate, refer the whole or part of any matter that is to be determined by the Director, or any question of law arising from such a matter, for hearing and determination by the Court.
+(1) The Director may, if he or she considers it appropriate, refer the whole or part of any matter that is to be determined by the Director, or any question of law arising from such a matter, for hearing and determination by the Commission.

+(2) When hearing and determining a matter or part of a matter referred under subsection (1), the Commission is to be constituted by 3 members if —

+(a) the matter or part of a matter relates to an application for the grant or removal of a licence; or

+(b) the matter or part of a matter relates to the making, variation or revocation of a prohibition order under Part 5A; or

+(c) the chairperson so determines under section 9A(2).

 [Section 24 inserted by No. 12 of 1998 s.
-13.]
+13; amended by No. 73 of 2006 s.
+21 and 106.]

 25. Application for review of a decision by the Director

-(1) Subject to subsections (3) and (5), where a person who is a party to proceedings before the Director is dissatisfied with a decision made by the Director in respect of those proceedings the person may apply to the Court for a review of that decision.
+(1) Subject to subsections (3) and (5), where a person who is a party to proceedings before the Director is dissatisfied with a decision made by the Director in respect of those proceedings the person may apply to the Commission for a review of that decision.

-(2) An application under subsection (1) must be made within a month after the applicant receives notice of the decision or such longer period as the Court may allow.
+(2) An application under subsection (1) must be made within a month after the applicant receives notice of the decision or such longer period as the Commission may allow.

+(2a) An application for a review of a decision made by the Director under section 93 to cancel a licence can be made only on a question of law.

+(2b) When carrying out a review of a decision made by the Director, the Commission is to be constituted by 3 members if —

+(a) the decision relates to an application for the grant or removal of a licence; or

+(b) the decision is to make, vary or revoke a prohibition order under Part 5A; or

+(c) the chairperson so determines under section 9A(2).

+(2c) When conducting a review of a decision made by the Director, the Commission may have regard only to the material that was before the Director when making the decision.

+(2d) When conducting a review of a decision involving a question of law or giving directions under subsection (4)(c)(i), the Commission is to be constituted by, or is to include, a member who is a legal practitioner.

 (3) A review of a decision under this section shall not reconsider any finding of fact by the Director as to —

 (a) the qualifications, reputation or character of a person, or the fitness or propriety of a person in relation to an application or licence;